 - Keep in mind that it is not a hotel, so don’t expect breakfast and cleaning every day.
 But if you have an issue, you can always contact the host.

 - Never book or pay outside Airbnb!
-If you book outside Airbnb and there are any issues, the Airbnb team won’t help you to resolve them.
+If you book outside Airbnb and there are any issues, the Airbnb team won’t help you resolve them.
 I saw flats where hosts specify in the description that the flat should not be booked before guests ask for availability.
-In cases like this, guests should contact them via an external email, and that email usually is in one of the flat pictures.
+In cases like this, guests should contact them via an external email, and that email is usually in one of the flat pictures.
 Personally, I think it is a scam: they have calendars to update availability so there is no need to write a separate email to them.
 The same goes for people who ask you to wire them the rental fee: never do it, it is most likely that the flat will be deleted after you pay.
 And if you pay outside Airbnb, and things go wrong, I assure you, Airbnb will not help you get your money back, as they clearly specify that all communication and payments should be done strictly through their website.

 - Hosts may ask you to pay for damaged things.
 This is quite natural, I admit it, but is there a way to prove that that thing had not been broken already before guests moved in?
 What if guests never used that item and, consequently, didn’t notify the host that it had been broken?
 I honestly have no answers to these questions.
 But my boss gave me a piece of advice: if you suspect there will be problems or the flat doesn’t correspond to the description, take pictures of everything, but make sure that the date is clearly seen.
 It might later help to support your claims or prove that the host is wrong.
 We had a situation like this.
 We had a meeting with several people in Moscow and stayed in an amazing flat, and a day after we checked out we received a message from the host who claimed that we broke a panel on the balcony.
 Apparently, someone leaned on it while smoking and broke it.
 We had no proof that we didn’t do it, so we solved the issue amicably and paid for the reparation.